-Whatever comes to your mind when we talk about remote meetings, the truth is: we have to adapt and face this new reality, whether at work, college or other situation.
+Whatever comes to your mind when we talk about remote meetings, the truth is: that we have to adapt and face this new reality, whether at work, college, or other situations.

 *Source: National Bureau of Economic Research